Overview Strategic Marketing vs Tactical Marketing

 Contrary to popular perception, price is not calculated on the basis of cost plus a reasonable profit.
 It is based on the brand image created in the consumer minds and a level the market is willing to bear.

 According to experts, pricing as a marketing instrument is difficult to leverage effectively as it involves decision making horizontally and vertically within an organization.

 Pricing tactics are usually made on the basis of supply and demand, its elasticity and other parameters.
 Price elasticity refers to a percentage change in quantity demanded in response to a change in price upward or downward.

-Pricing has a greater leverage on products that have high elasticity of demand as it can cause significant increase or decrease in revenue.
+Pricing has greater leverage on products that have a high elasticity of demand as it can cause a significant increase or decrease in revenue.
 There are two types of pricing –strategic Marketing and tactical pricing.

 Sometimes the product may have to be altered or abandoned and a new product developed in view of the competition.
 Musquito repellents in India were initially smoke coils which caused breathing problems for many people and also littered the place with the ash.

 Thereafter, companies started to develop liquid repellents that worked on the electric current by slowly discharging the liquid and smell driving away mosquitoes.

 Place and geographical targeting:

 Most products are sensitive to geographies and cultural differences.
 What sells in the rural market may not appeal to the urban market.

 Low priced cars may be more suitable for emerging markets than developed markets while places with extreme cold, humidity and hot conditions require different kinds of products specifically for that region.